ajhughesdev/foundation-sites-v7/FOUNDATION7-RFC.md

 1. Ship a stable `@foundation/core` API surface (init/destroy/use + plugin contracts).
 2. Introduce one rewritten component (likely Reveal) to validate lifecycle/events/a11y.
-3. Establish CSS tokens + cascade layers and a minimal base stylesheet.
+3. Establish CSS tokens + cascade layers and a minimal base stylesheet (initial work in `css/`).
 4. Replace legacy tests with a modern browser/a11y harness (Playwright + axe).